 Passive constructions and asymmetries between languages

 Researchers often make participants jump through hoops.
 Due to our personal blind spots, it seems easier to realise the full extent of these acrobatics when we consider the work of other researchers.
 In linguistic research, the acrobatics are often spurred by unnatural grammatical constructions.
 For instance, in Spanish, be-based passive constructions—such as La guerra fue empezada por … ‘The war was started by …’—are much less frequent than in English.
 In Spanish, be-passives are mostly reserved for the formal, written discourse.
-Outside of that register, two other constructions are more commonly used to front the patient in a sentence.
+Outside of that register, the left-dislocation of the patient is more commonly achieved through the following constructions.
 One construction hinges on the reflexive pronoun se—e.g., El apartamento se vendió ‘The apartment was sold’ (Takagaki, 2005).
-Another construction implements a pronominal object clitic in preverbal position, as illustrated below.1 The latter construction, though not strictly passive, is thematically equivalent to many passives in English.
+The other construction implements a pronominal object clitic (usually in preverbal position), as illustrated below.1 The latter construction, though not strictly passive, is thematically equivalent to many passives in English (Hidalgo Downing & Downing, 2012).

 Comparing the frequency of the English-like, *be*-based passive to the construction that implements a pronominal object clitic in preverbal position, in Spanish.